SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 One of the potential dangers of the Kanban framework is that, given how fast it is to set up and how good it feels to deliver tasks, it's very easy to skip completely over a project planning phase.

-The reason for this is that Kanban was developed in a manufacturing environment, where the workflow steps were already pre-defined and mostly non-negotiable.
+The reason for this is that Kanban was developed in a manufacturing environment, where the workflow steps were already predefined and mostly non-negotiable.
 In contrast, in most projects that you lead, there are many unknowns.

 All well-managed projects do some planning and discovery up front.
 How much planning is the right amount varies with the type of project, the skill and comfort of the team, and the desired budget and timeframe.
 However, you should always have a planning phase before kicking a project into full gear.